Flying Pigeon: Traditional models

 A Flying Pigeon in a hutong.

 The classic Flying Pigeon bicycles are the PA-02 and PA-06 (men's) and PB-13 (women's): single speed black roadsters.

 They are simple, relative to other bicycles.
-They are all-steel single speed with 28 in wheels, fenders, fully covered chain, sprung leather saddle, rear rack and rod brakes (a handlebar lever connects directly to the brake pads), double stand (PA02 and PA06) or side stand (PB13).
-Like the Ford Model T, they are only available in one colour, black, except for the flare of vanilla at the fender tips.
+They are all-steel single speed with 28 in wheels, fenders, fully covered chain, sprung leather saddle, rear rack and rod brakes (a handlebar lever connects directly to the brake pads via a solid rod), double stand (PA02 and PA06) or side stand (PB13).
+They are only available in one colour, black, except for the flare of vanilla at the fender tips.
 They can be equipped with a dynamo lighting set.

 These specifications are standard to all three models, except where otherwise noted.